un0rick - open source ultrasound

 - Vlad - you pulse

-The following work is based on a previous TAPR project, the echOmods project - and respects its TAPR license.
+This work is based on a previous TAPR project, the echOmods project.